nrfconnect/sdk-nrf/samples/nrf9160/nrf_cloud_mqtt_multi_service/README.rst

 .. _nrf_cloud_mqtt_multi_service_wifi_location_tracking:

-The Wi-Fi location tracking method is not enabled by default and requires the nRF7002 wifi companion chip.
+The Wi-Fi location tracking method is not enabled by default and requires the nRF7002 Wi-Fi companion chip.

 When enabled, this location method scans the MAC addresses of nearby access points and submits them to nRF Cloud to obtain a location estimate.